eyasgaming/aem-match-component/README.md

 See index.html for example code.

-see TBD for eample site.
+see https://proud-tree-0923ba603.3.azurestaticapps.net/index.html for eample site.

 ## parameters:
  - **bet-offer-id** The market id of the 1x2 main market taken from https://kambi-explorer.eyasgaming.net/ (click on a market to get the id in the paste buffer).